 To supplement our non-executive chairman position, our board has created a lead independent director role.
 Mr. Williamson currently serves as our lead independent director.
-Our lead independent director is an independent director who works closely with the chairman.
+Our lead independent director is an independent director who works closely with the chairman and the chief executive officer.
 The principal duties of the lead independent director are the following:

-- Serve as the principal liaison between the independent directors and the chairman on sensitive issues and in matters relating to the board as a whole. - · Coordinate, develop the agenda for and lead executive sessions for the board of director's independent directors. - · Communicate with the chairman after each board meeting to provide feedback on the substance of the items presented.
+- Serve as the principal liaison between the independent directors and the chairman and the chief executive officer on sensitive issues and in matters relating to the board as a whole. - Together with the chairman, coordinate, develop the agenda for and lead executive sessions for the board of director's independent directors. - Communicate with the chairman and the chief executive officer after each board meeting to provide feedback on the substance of the items presented.

 Our full board is responsible for the oversight of our operational risk management process.
-Our board has assigned responsibility for addressing certain risks, and the steps management has taken to monitor, control and report such risk, to our audit and finance committee, including risks relating to execution of our growth strategy, the effects of the recessionary global economy on customer purchases, component inventory supply, our ability to expand our partner network, communication with investors, certain actions of our competitors, the protection of our intellectual property, sufficiency of our capital, inventory investment and risk of obsolescence, security of information systems and data, integration of new information systems, credit risk, product liability, costs of reliance on external advisors and addition of new renewable energy technologies, with appropriate reporting of these risks to be made to the full board.
-Our board relies on our compensation committee to address significant risk exposures facing our company with respect to compensation, including risks relating to retention of key employees, protection of partner relationships, management succession and benefit costs, also with appropriate reporting of these risks to be made to the full board.
+Our board has assigned responsibility for addressing certain risks, and the steps management has taken to monitor, control and report such risk, to our audit and finance committee, including risks relating to execution of our growth strategy, the effects of the recessionary global economy on customer purchases, communications with the investment community regarding the impact of various activities on profitability, component inventory supply, our ability to expand our partner network, communication with investors, certain actions of our competitors, the protection of our intellectual property, sufficiency of our capital, wireless inventory investment and risk of obsolescence, security of information systems and data, implementation of new information systems, credit risk, product liability, costs of reliance on external advisors and addition of new renewable energy technologies, with appropriate reporting of these risks made periodically to the full board.
+Our board relies on our compensation committee to address significant risk exposures facing our company with respect to compensation, including risks relating to retention of rainmakers and other key sales personnel, protection of partner relationships, management succession and benefit costs, also with appropriate reporting of these risks made periodically to the full board.
 Our board's role in the oversight of our risk management has not affected our board's determination that separate chief executive officer and chairman positions constitute the most appropriate leadership structure for our company at this time.
 Our audit and finance committee and our full board review and comment on the draft risk factors for disclosure in our annual and quarterly reports and use the receipt of such draft risk factors to initiate discussions with appropriate members of our senior management if such risk factors raise questions or concerns about the status of operational risks then facing our company.